In an effort to combat online bullying, Instagram has introduced new features that allow users more control over their accounts.

 More features to follow

-However, today's update will not be the last in the fight against online bullying.
-The social media giant promises that further changes are to be expected in the comments area.
-Specifically, this concerns "pinned comments".
-Users will be able to pin a selected number of comments to the beginning of their post.
-It remains to be seen when exactly the new function will be available.
+Today's update, however, won't be the last in the fight against online bullying.
+The social media giant promises that further changes to the comments section are to come.
+Specifically, this concerns "pinned comments."
+Users will be able to pin a select number of comments to the beginning of their posts.
+Exactly when the new feature will be available remains to be seen.
 The test phase is yet to begin.
 (Photo by Burdun / Bigstockphoto)